litxtech/mybavul1/README_setup.md

 ## 3. Database Schema Setup

-The entire database structure, including tables, relationships, security policies (RLS), and initial data, is defined in a single SQL file. **This step is critical.**
+The entire database structure, including tables, relationships, security policies (RLS), and initial data, is defined in SQL files. **This step is critical.**

 **Steps:**
 1. Navigate to your Supabase project dashboard.